Considering abortion? Be informed.

 Support Circle can provide you with a lab grade pregnancy test.
 If you are at least six weeks along, you may receive an ultrasound at no cost.
 If you are considering abortion, you will need an official pregnancy verification and dating of your pregnancy before getting an abortion.

 Some women qualify for abortion services at no cost through Medi-Cal.
 If you do not qualify for Medi-Cal or have medical insurance that covers abortion, you may be required to pay out-of-pocket.
 In the Bay Area, the cost of abortion ranges from approximately $500 – $2,500.

 Depending on the clinic and provider you select and how far along you are in your pregnancy, abortion rates may vary.
-Support Circle is able to provide you with a free ultrasound and can help to date your pregnancy at each of our Bay Area medical clinics.
+Support Circle is able to provide you with an ultrasound and can help to date your pregnancy at each of our Bay Area medical clinics.